teamcapybara/capybara/README.md

     Capybara.current_driver = :culerity
     Capybara.use_default_driver

-== Cucumber and Tags
+## Cucumber and Tags

-Capybara sets up some {tags}[http://wiki.github.com/aslakhellesoy/cucumber/tags] for you to use in Cucumber.
-Often you'll want to use run only some scenarios with a driver that supports JavaScript, Capybara makes this easy: simply tag the scenario (or feature) with @javascript:
+Capybara sets up some [tags](http://wiki.github.com/aslakhellesoy/cucumber/tags) for you to use in Cucumber.
+Often you'll want to use run only some scenarios with a driver that supports JavaScript, Capybara makes this easy: simply tag the scenario (or feature) with `@javascript`:

     @javascript
     Scenario: do something AJAXy